A long long time ago, long before you or I, or our great grandparents, were born, the world was ruled by a powerful witch called Ermendrud.

 Bertha, unable to go through with ending her sister’s life, had sacrificed herself in a way that she hoped would fill Brynja with such regret that she would, ever after, restrain her own excessive and frivolous use of magic.
 What she didn’t anticipate was just how damaging that regret would be.

 Thinking that her own selfish and unnecessary abuse of magic had killed her sister, Brynja tore into the house in a violent rage against all magic.
-Unable to find the spell book where she’d left it, she commanded it to appear before her.
+She found the spell book and vented that rage.

-“Ego legere magicae ex hoc mundo!”
+“Mitte magicae libro in exsilium!”
 In that moment the spell book was banished and with it all of Brynja’s magic.

-She still feels the pain every time someone breaks the law, but can’t cast the spell to punish them.
+She still felt the pain every time someone broke the law, but couldn’t cast the spell to punish them.
 So the world was left to the mercy of people who no longer feared the wrath of a benevolent witch and often didn’t take care to do as they would be done by.
 I’m sure you know what kind of a world that is.

 vegan fairy tale